jcwang123/xboundformer/README.md

-# Cross-scale Boundary-aware Transformer for Skin Lesion Segmentation
+# XBound-Former: Toward Cross-scale Boundary Modeling in Transformers

 ## Introduction

-This is an official release of the paper **Cross-scale Boundary-aware Transformer for Skin Lesion Segmentation**.
+This is an official release of the paper **XBound-Former: Toward Cross-scale Boundary Modeling in Transformers**, including the network implementation and the training scripts.

 <div align="center" border=> <img src=frame.jpg width="700" > </div>

 ## News
+- **[5/27 2022] We have released the training scripts.**
 - **[5/19 2022] We have created this repo.**

 ## Code List

 - [x] Network
 - [x] Pre-processing
-- [ ] Training Codes
+- [x] Training Codes
 - [ ] Pretrained Weights

 For more details or any questions, please feel easy to contact us by email (jiachengw@stu.xmu.edu.cn).